National Highway 3 (India, old numbering)

-National Highway 3 (old number), or Old national NH 3, commonly referred to as the Agra–Bombay Road or just Agra Road in Bombay, was a major Indian National Highway that ran through the states of Uttar Pradesh, Rajasthan, Madhya Pradesh and Maharashtra in India.
+National Highway 3 (old number), or Old national NH 3, commonly referred to as the Agra–Mumbai Road or just Agra Road in Mumbai, was a major Indian National Highway that ran through the states of Uttar Pradesh, Rajasthan, Madhya Pradesh and Maharashtra in India.
 The national highway still exists but its various segments have been assigned new numbers as stated in the following section.

 National Highway 3A was a branch highway between Bharatpur and terminated at Dholpur, Rajasthan.

 Route

 The highway originated in Agra in Uttar Pradesh, generally travelled southwest through Dholpur in Rajasthan, Morena, Gwalior, Shivpuri, Guna, Biaora, Maksi, Dewas, Indore, Julwania & Sendhwa in Madhya Pradesh, and Shirpur, Nardana, Dhule, Malegaon, Nashik, Thane and terminated at Mumbai.
 The length of the old NH-3 was 1260.25 km.

 The stretch between Agra and Gwalior was marked as the North–South corridor/NH-44 by the National Highways Authority of India.
 The stretch between Gwalior & Biaora is marked as NH-46 & the stretch between Biaora & Dhule is now marked as NH-52 by the National Highways Authority of India.
 The stretch from Mumbai to Nashik is now Mumbai Nashik Expressway.
 After it entered Bombay, the highway was known as Eastern Express Highway.

 Currently, the stretch between Agra and Gwalior is four-lane.
 The stretch from Gwalior via Shivpuri, Guna, Maksi up to Dewas road is now four-lane.
 The condition between Shivpuri and Maksi is newly constructed and good.
 Now the Condition of the road from Dewas to Indore is six lanes and it continues till Rau (Indore).
 The road from Rau (Indore) to Mumbai has four lanes but the highway passed through congested Nasik city.
 Now an elevated expressway of 25.27 km has been built to solve the problem of congestion.
 Stretch from Nashik to Mumbai is 4-lane Mumbai Nashik Expressway.
 The stretch from Pimpalgaon Bsawant - Nashik - Gondhe is 6 Lane expressway.
 The stretch from Padgha to Thane 8 lane is in progress.